salvalcantara/cv/input/cv.md

 | **Cristian Martí**
 | Founder at [Methinks](http://methinks.es/)
-| Former CEO at Coordina, now a TomTom company
+| Former CEO at Coordina, acquired by TomTom
 | Linkedin: <http://www.linkedin.com/in/cristianmarti/>

 (from academia)